 Using tech for hybrid delivery

-Lincoln Kitchen based much of their real estate model on popular California-based ghost kitchens.
-Although Berindei's Indiana-based company didn’t have the same resources as titans of the virtual brand industry, he wanted to mirror their hybrid first and third-party delivery model.
+The Lincoln Kitchen based its real estate model on popular California-based ghost kitchens.
+Although Berindei's Indiana-based company didn’t have the same resources as titans of the virtual brand industry, he wanted to mirror their hybrid first- and third- party delivery model.

-Berindei hired in-house drivers to supplement his third-party delivery process, with the goal to drive higher margins and let him manage how fast orders went out.
+Berindei hired in-house drivers to supplement his third-party delivery process with the goal of increasing ghost kitchen revenue and letting him manage how fast orders went out.

-Delivery placed through Bbot arrived 10 minutes faster than an average order.
+Delivery orders placed through Bbot’s contactless ordering site were delivered 10 minutes faster than an average order.
 Additionally, Bbot orders brought in a 30% higher profit margin for Lincoln Kitchen’s delivery.

 “Bbot orders are fast.
 As soon as the customer hits submit on an order, the printer gets the ticket.”

-Although Berindei’s ghost kitchen has been open for over a week, he’s already excited about the possibilities for growth.
-He hopes to open two to three more ghost kitchen real estate properties like Lincoln.
-When asked about his 10-year vision, he laughed to himself before shyly putting forward his big plans.
+Although Berindei’s ghost kitchen has only been open for a short time, he’s already excited about the possibilities for growth.
+He’s hoping to open two to three more ghost kitchen real estate properties like Lincoln.
+And he doesn’t plan on stopping there — Berindei shared the big plans he hopes to accomplish in the next 10 years: